-The Next Fed Chair Is.......
+The Next Fed Chair Is...

 The Likely Winner:

 In our opinion, we believe the choice will come down to two individuals.
 One is Kevin Warsh and the other is Jerome Powell.
 Kevin Warsh is a scholar at the Hoover Institution and has served as a Fed governor from 2006 to 2011.
 Having experience at the Fed, during the financial crisis, is an absolute plus.
 Being an economic advisor to President Bush should be viewed (especially in GOP circles) positively too.
-In President Trump’s eyes, Warsh fits the mold, as he has stated that he thinks government and the Fed suffers from being a “groupthink of academics”.
+In President Trump’s eyes, Warsh fits the mold, as he has stated that he thinks government and the Fed suffer from being a “groupthink of academics”.
 He checks all the boxes, which President Trump might look for, of being polished and TV worthy.

-One aspect we worry about, is Warsh's stance on QE.
+One aspect we worry about is Warsh's stance on QE.
 Warsh has been a vocal critic of the Fed’s aggressive monetary easing, which many believe saved our economy from ruin.
 Interestingly, Warsh is married to Jane Lauder, the granddaughter of cosmetic icon Estee Lauder.
 If nominated, Warsh may become an easy target for Democrats.
 He could be painted as an elitist, billionaire heir, that is out-of-touch with Main Street.
 We do not believe this is the case, but we can see the headlines on CNBC already.
 We believe Warsh is a wonderful candidate and a worthy Fed chair.

 The other candidate that we believe has a high chance of being selected is Jerome Powell.
 Powell joined the board of governors in 2012 and was a partner at Carlyle Group, a leading private-equity firm.
 He served in President George H.W.
 Bush’s Treasury Department, where he has an extensive amount of experience in crisis management.
 To his credit, he has both a government and business background.